-As a parent, you do everything you can to protect your child.
-But did you know that a simple mistake with their booster seat could have serious legal and financial consequences?
-Beyond the risk of a traffic ticket, failing to follow the booster seat requirements in Missouri could impact your ability to recover full compensation if your child is injured in a car accident.
-An insurance company might argue that improper restraint contributed to their injuries.
-This guide explains the law in simple terms, helping you protect your child on the road and safeguard your family’s rights in a worst-case scenario.
+You do everything you can to protect your child in the car.
+But did you know a simple mistake with their booster seat could have serious legal and financial consequences?
+It’s more than just a traffic ticket.
+If you’re in an accident, failing to follow the booster seat requirements in Missouri could impact your ability to get full compensation for your child’s injuries.
+An insurance company might argue that improper restraint was a factor.
+I’ll walk you through the law in simple terms, helping you protect your child and your family’s rights.

 Key Takeaways